albertobeta/TripAdvisorScraper/README.md

 is possible to edit those parts of the code which are associated to the comment "Fine tune/edit if needed".

 ## Disclaimer
-This script was developed just an exercise for study purposes and comes with ABSOLUTELY NO WARRANTY.
+This script was developed as a simple exercise for educational purposes and comes with ABSOLUTELY NO WARRANTY.
 The author cannot be held responsible for any improper user use of this code.
 For a real-world use of TripAdvisor data you must request access to the official API and respect the terms and conditions: https://developer-tripadvisor.com/content-api/terms-and-conditions/